markjacksonfishing/katacoda/sysdig-container-visibility/step4.md

 ## Top CPU usage processes running

-But we drill deeper to look at the CPU usage of each process running inside the containers:
+But we can drill deeper to look at the CPU usage of each process running inside the containers:

 `sysdig -pc -c topprocs_cpu`{{execute}}